friendica/red/doc/Pages.md

 * [Home](help)

-Friendica also lets you create group and/or celebrity pages.
+Friendica also lets you create forum and/or celebrity pages.

 Every page in Friendica has a nickname and these must all be unique.
-This applies to all pages, whether they are normal profiles or group pages.
+This applies to all pages, whether they are normal profiles or forum pages.

 Therefore the first thing you need to do to create a new page is to register a new account for the page.
 Please note that the site administrator can restrict and/or regulate the registration of new accounts.

-If you create a second account on a system and use the same email address or OpenID account, you will no longer be able to use the email address (or OpenID) to login to the account.
+If you create a second account on a system and use the same email address or OpenID account as an existing account, you will no longer be able to use the email address (or OpenID) to login to the account.
 You should login using the account nickname instead.

 On the new account, visit the 'Settings' page.
 Towards the end of the page are "Advanced Page Settings".
 Typically you would use "Normal Account" for a normal personal account.
 This is the default selection.
 Group pages provide the ability for people to become friends/fans of the page without requiring approval.